-When rapid heating is complete, a signal sounds.
-The " \$\\$\$ symbol goes out.
+When rapid heating is complete, an audible signal sounds.
+The " \$\missions symbol goes out.
 Place your dish in the cooking compartment.

 - If a cooking time has been set, this runs independently of rapid heating and counts down immediately when the operation is started. - You can use the i button to check the current cooking compartment temperature during rapid heating.